MHanifeh/SwiftUi-CoreML/README.md

 # SwiftUi-CoreML
-Machine Learning CoreMl (Compare dog and cat)
+Machine Learning CoreMl (distinguish dog and cat)

-i used mashine learning in swiftui to predict between dog and cat
+I utilized machine learning to distinguish between cats and dogs.

 You can find ressource bleow here :